Last weekend (22nd – 25th September 2017), myself, my girlfriend, my brother and our friend went to Centre Parcs in Elveden for a long weekend.

 Day One – Friday

-We decided to pay a little bit extra for early check in at 2pm to help avoid rush that happens at between 4 and 6pm when most people arrive.
+We decided to pay a little bit extra for early check in at 2pm to help avoid the rush that happens between 4 and 6pm when most people arrive.

 This proved to be a good choice as we were settled in to the lodge within 30 minutes of arrival.
 The member of staff we spoke to upon arrival was friendly, helpful and efficient.

-The accommodation we chose was the basic-level woodland lodge.
+The accommodation we chose was the basic-level 2-bed woodland lodge.

 Whilst it was certainly clean enough, it was a little dated in some areas and there was some evident signs of wear and tear.

 The paintwork was chipped in places.
-The TV was something out of 2005 and the remote was programmed properly so it was impossible to access some of the features.
+The TV was something out of 2005 and the remote wasn’t programmed properly so it was impossible to access some of the features.

 For the amount of time we planned to spend in the lodge itself, a few marks on the wall and a dated TV were hardly going to ruin our experience.